-You must change the way you think to see each 12 weeks as a year.
-You set goals and write tactics to help you reach those goals in a doable time frame.
+Start thinking of each 12 weeks as a year.
+When you do, you can set goals and write tactics to help you reach those goals in a doable time frame.
 There is no way to adequately describe the process in a few paragraphs.
 I highly recommend the book, or visit The 12 Week Year website where you can sign up for a free mini-course.

 3. Write out your NMW’s (No Matter Whats).

 I learned this from a wonderful ministry, She Works HIS Way.
 These are the things that have to be done both weekly and daily.
 Identifying your NMWs helps you clarify your priorities.
 It helps you identify what needs to be done despite all the things that seem to so easily derail our days—the distractions, the urgent things that always come up, the spontaneous lunch dates—in other words, life.

 And I want to give a little plug for She Works HIS Way (and no, I don’t get paid anything for saying this!).
 If you are a Christian woman in business, I want to encourage you to join their community!
 It has been invaluable.
 They offer Biblical community and business training, encouraging women to put God first, their family’s second, and their businesses third—while still striving for excellence 💛💛💛